The hard truth is that if you want to take your organisation into the future with innovations you’ve got to have a learning organisation:

 Do your most senior leaders continually ask for feedback?
 “Walk the talk” and demonstrate that without feedback you don’t learn.
-And this starts at the highest level (McKinsey).
+This starts at the highest level (McKinsey).
 Leaders who don’t ask for feedback regularly, are really saying to their employees “You don’t need to be open to learning to get to my position.”
 It also works the other way around: people perceive you as more competent when you ask for their feedback and opinion.
-Gallup and Bersin by Deloitte already explained to leadership that making employees’ opinions count, actually drives their engagement.
+Gallup and Bersin by Deloitte already explained their management that making employees’ opinions count, actually drives their engagement.
 That’s what we call a win-win!

-3. Do you have an easy tool for getting frequent feedback, hence, ask open questions that matter most?
+3. Do you have an easy tool for getting frequent feedback, hence, asking open questions that matter most?

-The days of just-a-survey-and-a-dashboard are over we believe.
+We believe that the days of just-a-survey-and-a-dashboard are over.
 In our mobile device lifestyle we handle 65% of our emails on our mobile device.
-That means that your request for feedback, ideas, solutions, have to be handled on any device, safe, and at the employee’s most convenient time.
+That means that your request for feedback, ideas, solutions, will be handled safely on any device, and at the employee’s most convenient time.
 Make sure your employees can take their time to respond: slowing them down, will crack your puzzle faster.

 Evidence also shows that firms seldom learn and innovate alone.
 Innovation requires open cooperation and an inquisitive mind (read for example the book “A More Beautiful Question” from Warren Berger).
 Learning is very much an outside-inside process.

 4. Do you embed feedback into your business processes and then enable growth in an easy way?